 The Peanuts Movie is a computer-animated film is based on Charles M. Schultz’s comic strip.
 Created by Blue Sky, Peanuts and features the same lovable characters.
 It’s a family-friendly movie that’s gentler than the original TV series.
 There is still the occasional name-calling (“blockhead”), but overall the films message is positive and uplifting.

 Wallace and Gromit, A Grand Day Out is another clay-mation by Nick Park.
 Wallace and his faithful dog Gromit build a rocket and go to the moon to eat some cheese.
 This film does have a few suspensful moments where a creepy robot on the moon follows Wallace and Gromit around and then tries to break into their rocket.
-It resolves pretty quickly thought.
+It resolves pretty quickly though.
 I would NOT recommend later Wallace and Gromit films like “A Close Shave” or “The Wrong Trousers” for sensitive kids, as they contain scarier and more ominous scenes.

 My Neighbor Totoro is animated film by Studio Ghibli about two young girls, Satsukei and Mei, who move into a house in the countryside of Japan.
 The family is going through a challenging time with the mother being ill.
 The girls come in contact with friendly wood spirits who help them deal with their feelings and give them hope.
 There are a few small anticipatory moments with soot sprites, there’s a scene where Satsukei, the older sister, loses her temper with Mei, and at the end there is an intense scene where Mei is missing.
 But overall, it is a sweet movie that the kids are happy to watch over and over again.